ftCLI/FoundryTools-CLI/README.md

 Options:
   -o, --output-dir DIRECTORY  The output directory where the output files are
                               to be created.
-If it doesn't exist, will be created.
+If it doesn't exist, will be add_dsig     created.
 If not specified, files are saved to the same folder.
   --recalc-timestamp          By default, original head.modified value is kept
                               when a font is saved.
 Use this switch to set